Jenna Dewan Reveals In Her Upcoming Book How She Learned Of Her Ex Channing Tatum’s Romance With Jessie J

-Jenna Dewan is opening up about her initial reaction to her ex-husband Channing Tatum’s relationship with singer Jessie J.
+Jenna Dewan has opened up about her initial reaction to her ex-husband Channing Tatum’s relationship with singer Jessie J.

-The Step Up actress is releasing a memoir titled, Gracefully You: Finding Beauty and Balance in the Everyday, per Radar Online.
-The outlet reports that, in her memoir, Dewan is sharing details about her marriage and divorce to Tatum.
+The Step Up actress is releasing a memoir titled Gracefully You: Finding Beauty and Balance in the Everyday, per Radar Online.
+The outlet reports that in her memoir, Dewan is sharing details about her marriage and divorce to Tatum.
 She reportedly shared in her memoir that, after ending her marriage to Tatum, she learned with the rest of the world that her ex had moved on to Jessie J back in 2018.
-She said that she was by herself when she learned of the news, and took it hard in the beginning.
+She said that she was by herself when she learned of the news and took it hard in the beginning.

 “There I was, on a plane, alone, finding out about his new relationship,” she wrote.
 “I felt blindsided.”